okultysta/Game-of-Life/README.md

-This is the project I have been working on  with my college mate (https://github.com/okultysta) during the Componnent Programming course held during winter semester 2024/2025.
+This is the project I have been working on  with my college mate (https://github.com/okultysta) for Component Programming course held during winter semester 2024/2025.

-This JavaFX application implements the famous simulation "Game of Life" in a form of interactive simulation.
+This JavaFX application implements the famous simulation "Game of Life" in a form of desktop application.

 Features:
 - Board with choosable dimensions with cells interactive on-click